Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_5 Churn-Prediction-Model-with-Deployment/README.md

   - `Pandas`: for data analysis and manipulation
   - `Seaborn`: for high level data visualizations
   - `Scikit Learn`: for ML algorithms
+  - `Imblearn`: for dealing with our imbalanced target variable
   - `Tensorflow` and `Keras`: for deep learning

 * `Heroku`: a cloud platform that simplifies the deployment process of our model